Monday Morning Digest: Flurry of Moves Boost Some Teams, While Others Flounder

 Player Spotlight: Patrick Mahomes

-- The Chiefs are handling their quarterback situation the way good organizations are supposed to, and no one knows how to handle it.
+- The Chiefs are handling their quarterback situation the way good organizations are supposed to, and no one knows how to deal with it.
 They picked the under-prepared, extreme-upside Mahomes a year before they needed him so he could learn behind a real NFL veteran.
 Staying on schedule and giving Mahomes a year on the bench only feels radical or overly cautious because teams never do it.

 - Mahomes' let-'er-rip preseason speaks well of his potential.
 It was also an entertaining change of pace from the game plans full of screens and rollout tosses most quarterbacks executed so they could produce high completion rates at 3.5 yards per attempt.
 (Though Mahomes did throw some high-percentage stuff, too.)
 In college and the preseason, Mahomes wasn't afraid to throw late across his body into the middle of the field to make plays.
 If he starts too soon, he will learn why 99.9 percent of quarterbacks are rightfully afraid of those throws.